gchandra10/databricks-uc-migration-helper-scripts/README.md

 Used to create External locations from available Mounts.

-Pre-reg: UCX assessment workflow is executed and output available in *hive_metastore.ucx.mounts*
+Pre-req: UCX assessment workflow is executed and output available in *hive_metastore.ucx.mounts*

 ---

 **Notebook: uc-hms-compare-tables-views**

-Many times Engineers will continue to create or drop Databases / Tables when Migration is in progress.
+Many times Engineers will continue to create or drop Databases / Tables when the UC migration is in-progress.
 This script will help to identify those changes.